-- In a saucepan, boil enough water to cover the brown lentils.
-Add the lentils and cook for 8 to 10 minutes.
+- In a pan, boil 3 cups of water.
+Add the lentils and cook for 8 to 11 minutes.
 Strain the lentils and set them aside.
 The lentils should have a bite to them.

-- In a medium pan, add 2 1/2 cup water and let it come to a boil.
-Add the previously cooked lentils, salt, and the /vegetable or chicken bouillon stir for one minute.
-If you are using stock, then add the 2 ½ cups of it to the pan and omit the vegetable or chicken bouillon.
+- In a medium pan, add 2 ½ cups water and let it come to a boil.
+Add the previously cooked lentils, salt, and the vegetable or chicken bouillon, stir for one minute.
+If you want to use vegetable stock or chicken stock, add 2 ½ cups of it to the pan and omit the vegetable or chicken bouillon.

-- Add the rice and ¾ of the previously fried onions along with the olive oil, let it boil for 20 seconds.
+- Add the rice and ¾ of the previously fried onions, let it boil for 20 seconds.

-- Reduce heat to the lowest, cover the pan properly, and let it cook for 15 minutes.
-Uncover, and gently fluff the rice using a fork or thin spatula.
+- Reduce the heat to the lowest, cover the pan properly, and let the rice cook for 15 minutes.
+Uncover and gently fluff the rice using a fork or thin spatula.
 Turn off the heat and cover the pan for 15 minutes before serving.

 - When serving the mujadara, garnish with the remaining fried onion.